fibo/algebra-group/README.md

 })
 ```

-You get a group object with *zero* identity and group operators.
+You get a group object with *zero* identity and the following group operators:
+* contains
+* notContains
+* equality
+* disequality
+* addition
+* subtraction
+* negation

 ```
 Z.contains(2) // true